Private party auto loan: What it is and how to find one

 What is a private party auto loan?

 A private party auto loan lets you finance a vehicle sold by the owner, not a dealer.
-Buying from an individual often means paying less for the vehicle itself.
+Buying from an individual often means paying less for the car itself.
 But since they come with more risk to the lender, they’re not as widely available as other auto loans — and often, they have higher interest rates.
+Unlike many traditional loans, private party auto loans require you to provide vehicle info when you apply.

 “Because of the nature of private party sales, rates tend to be higher than you would see if you went to a dealership,” says Strati Papageorge, senior vice president of auto product management for PNC Bank.
 “But the trade-off for customers is generally a lower vehicle price, so they can still have an affordable payment.”